WHAT IS GALACTOSEMIA?

 Applied Therapeutics is committed to developing a new treatment option for this urgent unmet medical need.

-Govorestat is an investigational, novel Aldose Reductase Inhibitor being developed for the treatment of numerous rare diseases.
+Govorestat is a novel central nervous system (CNS)-penetrant Aldose Reductase Inhibitor (ARI) being developed for the treatment of several rare diseases.
 Govorestat is a potent and selective agent being developed as an oral therapy for treatment of Galactosemia.
-Govorestat is also being developed for the treatment of Sorbitol Dehydrogenase (SORD) Deficiency and Phosphomannomutase 2 Deficiency – a Congenital Disorder of Glycosylation (PMM2-CDG).
 Govorestat has received Orphan Medicinal Product Designation from the European Medicines Agency (EMA), and both Orphan Drug and Pediatric Rare Disease designations from the FDA for the treatment of Galactosemia.
-A New Drug Application (NDA) for govorestat has been accepted for priority review with the FDA and a Marketing Authorization Application (MAA) has been validated and is currently being reviewed by the EMA’s Committee for Medicinal Products for Human Use (CHMP) for the treatment of Galactosemia.
-Additionally, govorestat is currently in pivotal-stage development for the treatment of SORD Deficiency.

 HEAR FROM THE PARENTS OF A CHILD WITH CLASSIC GALACTOSEMIA